-The maximum number of Carmanah Shares available for issuance under the Stock Option Plan equals 10% of the aggregate issued and outstanding Carmanah Shares.
-At December 31, 2014, 10% of the issued and outstanding Carmanah Shares amounted to 1,697,700, with 1,335,697 Carmanah Shares issued or allocated to outstanding Awards under the Stock Option Plan leaving a total of 362,003 available to be issued as additional grants.
+The maximum number of Carmanah Shares available for issuance under the Incentive Awards Plan equals 10% of the aggregate issued and outstanding Carmanah Shares.
+At March 15, 2017, 10% of the issued and outstanding Carmanah Shares amounted to 2,460,250, with 1,926,250 (7.8% of the issued and outstanding) Carmanah Shares issued or allocated to outstanding Awards under the Incentive Awards Plan leaving a total of 534,016 (2.2% of the issued and outstanding) available to be issued as additional grants.

-Any increase in the total number of issued and outstanding Carmanah Shares will result in an increase in the number of Carmanah Shares issuable under the Stock Option Plan, and any exercises of options will effectively result in a reloading of the number of Carmanah Shares issuable under the Stock Option Plan.
+Any increase in the total number of issued and outstanding Carmanah Shares will result in an increase in the number of Carmanah Shares issuable under the Incentive Awards Plan, and any exercises of options will effectively result in a reloading of the number of Carmanah Shares issuable under the Incentive Awards Plan.

-If an outstanding Award for any reason expires or is terminated or cancelled without having been exercised or settled in full, or if Carmanah Shares acquired pursuant to an Award subject to forfeiture or repurchase are forfeited or repurchased by Carmanah for an amount not greater than the Participant's purchase price, the Carmanah Shares shall again be available for issuance under the Stock Option Plan.
-Carmanah Shares shall not be deemed to have been issued pursuant to the Stock Option Plan with respect to any portion of an Award that is settled in cash.
+If an outstanding Award for any reason expires or is terminated or cancelled without having been exercised or settled in full, or if Carmanah Shares acquired pursuant to an Award subject to forfeiture or repurchase are forfeited or repurchased by Carmanah for an amount not greater than the Participant's purchase price, the Carmanah Shares shall again be available for issuance under the Incentive Awards Plan.
+Carmanah Shares shall not be deemed to have been issued pursuant to the Incentive Awards Plan with respect to any portion of an Award that is settled in cash.

-Notwithstanding any other granting provision, the aggregate number of Carmanah Shares issuable under the Stock Option Plan for U.S. qualified incentive stock options cannot exceed 750,000 Carmanah Shares, subject to adjustment provisions in the Stock Option Plan and subject to the provisions of section 422 and 424 of the U.S. Internal Revenue Code.
+Notwithstanding any other granting provision, the aggregate number of Carmanah Shares issuable under the Incentive Awards Plan for U.S. qualified incentive stock options cannot exceed 750,000 Carmanah Shares, subject to adjustment provisions in the Incentive Awards Plan and subject to the provisions of section 422 and 424 of the U.S. Internal Revenue Code.